 The simplest threat model is this one: In some contests, not necessarily top-of-theticket, change a small percentage of the votes (such as 5%).
 In recent national elections, analysts have considered a candidate who received 60% of the vote to have won by a landslide.
 Many contests are decided by less than a 10% margin.
 Changing 5% of the votes can change the margin by 10%, because "flipping" a vote for one candidate into a vote for a different candidate changes the difference in their tallies-i.e., the margin-by 2 votes.
 If hacking or bugs or misconfiguration could change 5% of the votes, that would be a very significant threat.

 Although public and media interest often focus on top-of-the-ticket races such as President and Governor, elections for lower offices such as state representatives, who control legislative agendas and redistricting, and county officials, who manage elections and assess taxes, are just as important in our democracy.
+Altering the outcome of smaller contests requires altering fewer votes, so fewer voters are in a position to notice that their ballots were misprinted.
+And most voters are not as familiar with the names of the candidates for those offices, so they might be unlikely to notice if their ballots were misprinted, even if they checked.

-Altering the outcome of smaller contests requires altering fewer votes, so fewer voters are in a position to notice spent an average of 4 seconds examining it to verify that the eighteen or more choices they made were correctly recorded.
-That amounts to 222 milliseconds per contest, barely enough time for the human eye to move and refocus under perfect conditions and not nearly enough time for perception, comprehension, and recall [27].
-A study by other researchers [7], in a simulated polling place using real BMDs deliberately hacked to alter one vote on each paper ballot, found that only 6.6% of voters told a pollworker something was wrong.
+Research in a real polling place in Tennessee during the 2018 election, found that half the voters didn't look at all at the paper ballot printed by a BMD, even when they were holding it in their hand and directed to do so while carrying it from the BMD to the optical scanner [14].
+Those voters who did look at the BMD-printed ballot spent an average of 4 seconds examining it to verify that the eighteen or more choices they made were correctly recorded.
+That amounts to 222 milliseconds per contest, barely enough time for the human eye to move and refocus under perfect conditions and not nearly enough time for perception, comprehension, and recall [28].
+A study by other researchers [8], in a simulated polling place using real BMDs deliberately hacked to alter one vote on each paper ballot, found that only 6.6% of voters told a pollworker something was wrong.
 The same study found that among voters who examined their hand-marked ballots, half were unable to recall key features of ballots cast moments before, a prerequisite step for being able to recall their own ballot choices.
-This finding is broadly consistent with studies of effects like "change blindness" or "choice blindness," in which human subjects fail to notice changes made to choices made only seconds before [19].
+This finding is broadly consistent with studies of effects like "change blindness" or "choice blindness," in which human subjects fail to notice changes made to choices